Instructions for Completing the

 FOR THE GRADUATION AND EMPLOYMENT CHARTS

-The Report Date is fixed at July 2023.
+The Report Date is fixed at July 2024.
 The reporting period used to complete the Graduation and Employment Chart is dependent upon the length of the program in months.
 Therefore, the reporting period may be different for each scheduled variation of a program.
-Please note that the G&E Chart will automatically calculate these dates after the program length is entered and saved.
+Again, the G&E Chart will automatically calculate these dates after the program length is entered and saved.

 Length of Program in Months